ibm-cloud-docs/watsonxdata/sbmt_spk_mor_cow.md

 - `<database-name>` : The database where the MoR table is available.
 - `<mor-table-name>` : The name of the MoR table.
 - `<cow-table-name>` : The name of the CoW table that is synchronized with the MoR table.
+- `<encoded-api-key>` : The value must be in the format echo -n"ibmlhapikey_<user_id>:<user’s api key>" | base64.
+Here, <user_id> is the IBM Cloud ID of the user whose api key is used to access the data bucket.
+The <IAM_APIKEY> here is the API key of the user accessing the Object store bucket.
+To generate an API key, login into the watsonx.data console and navigate to Profile > Profile and Settings > API Keys and generate a new API key.

 ### Change Data Capture (CDC) approach
 {: #sbmt_spk_mor_cowrcdc}